yanrs17/Are-You-Really-A-Student-in-UofT/README.md

-## Name
-Are You Really A Student in UofT
+# Are You Really A UofT Student?

 ## What is it?
 - It is a template of multiple choice questions suitable for the mobile side.